 Day 1 to 10:

-• Comms: Staff and customer notes explaining what changes now and what stays the same.
+- Comms: Staff and customer notes explaining what changes now and what stays the same.
 Give named contacts.
+Communicate openly with existing employees to address concerns and provide support during the transition.

 Day 11 to 45:

-• Operations: One source of truth for orders and invoicing, even if it is a shared spreadsheet at first.
+- Operations: One source of truth for orders and invoicing, even if it’s a shared spreadsheet at first.
 Remove unprofitable SKUs.
 Tidy quoting templates and SLAs.

-• Commercial: Meet top ten customers and suppliers.
+- Commercial: Meet the top ten customers and suppliers.
 Confirm renewal dates and volume expectations.
+Evaluate supplier relationships to ensure stability and identify opportunities for improvement.

 Day 46 to 90:

-• People: Lock key staff with retention bonuses tied to specific deliverables.
+- People: Lock key staff with retention bonuses tied to specific deliverables.
 Document five core processes with screenshots and a 60-day shadow plan.
+Continue supporting existing employees and encourage feedback to help manage integration.

-• Procurement: Standardise consumables and renegotiate top three supplier terms.
+- Procurement: Standardise consumables and renegotiate top three supplier terms, maintaining strong supplier relationships as part of the integration process.

 Guardrails: